PekyPirogi/Netology_GIT_coursework/README.md

 I am a pre-junior iOS developer with unbeatable desire to conquer the world.
 IT seems an appealing sphere to me as it is fast-pacing environment encouraging you to improve your skills endlessly.
-I wish I've started my education a decade earlier, but I strongly believe that age is a scoial construct.
+I wish I've started my education a decade earlier, but I strongly believe that age is a social construct.

 <h3>My skills</h3>